tripleee19/tripleee19.github.io/projects/DataPrep.md

 * For movies, html scraping was done by using the Beautiful Soup library in Python.
 5 pages of html data were scraped from the website with 50 entries each, for a total of 250 records for movie data.
 * Video game data was collected using an API to gather the data from rawg-video-games-database.
 25 API calls were made to the website with 20 records in each call, for a total of 500 records.

-## Workborks
+## Data
-Here are a collection of workbooks that showcase the work that was done during this project.
+* Here is the [raw data](https://github.com/tripleee19/tripleee19.github.io/tree/main/data/media_comparison) used in the project.
+* Here are the [workborks and data files](https://github.com/tripleee19/tripleee19.github.io/tree/main/materials/media_comparison) I created to complete the project.